Council Tax Energy Rebate

 - Government issued scheme guidance

-- A CT Energy Rebate Leaflet will be included with your annual Council Tax Bill.
+- A CT Energy Rebate Leaflet included with your annual Council Tax Bill.

 - Appealing your Council Tax Band – if you believe that your band is incorrect you can contact the Valuation Office Agency (VOA).
 We cannot alter your band for you.

 - Information regarding the additional cost of living support announced 26 May 2022